migramirez2/Harmony-ONE/progress/gheis-mohammadi.md

+**2024-03-15 Friday:** Last week, we encountered a simple configuration issue.
+All devnet nodes were upgraded to the latest release, and snapshot generation was inadvertently enabled by default, causing several nodes to go down.
+To address this, I created a pull request and set the Snapshots Limit to zero by default for all networks.
+This effectively disabled snapshots permanently and resolved the issue.

+Subsequently, we encountered another issue where two nodes became stuck due to an increasing view ID, resulting in different block hashes.
+We investigated this issue and considered two theories: one related to the snapshot root hash and the other to potential root causes within stream sync.
+Upon investigation, I confirmed that stream sync could not be the issue, as it does not manipulate or increase view IDs.
+However, there remained a possibility of indirect conflicts with consensus.
+Our investigation revealed that one node had somehow received the wrong view ID from another node.
+We temporarily resolved this issue by disabling snapshots and resyncing the affected node using the snapshot database.

+Additionally, upgrading ETHdb is another ongoing task, which is nearly complete.
+This involves adding a few thousand new lines of code, necessitating thorough and precise testing.

+---

 **2024-03-09 Sat:** Last week, I continued working on upgrading the database layer.
 It will involve significant changes and will require extensive testing.
 I have already resolved 90% of the upgrade issues and am aiming to finalize the code by the end of next week

 ---